-Frequently Asked QuestionsThe Baseball 7 On 7 League (League 7)
+Frequently Asked QuestionsThe Professional Baseball 7 On 7 League (League 7)

-Professional baseball is heading toward a significant change of direction that could result in a comprehensive restructuring of minor league baseball beginning in 2021.
-The proposed changes will dramatically impact minor league and independent league baseball affiliations, stadium facilities, geographic reorganization and player development.
+Professional baseball signaled a dramatic change of direction in 2021 with Major League Baseball’s “One Baseball” contraction.
+The changes impact minor leagues, independent leagues, stadium facilities, geographic reorganization and player development.

 In order to better communicate the goals of the League 7, the following questions and answers provide a basic outline to league operations.